Our team

 RESEARCH ASSOCIATE & RESEARCH MANAGER

-Dr Renate Thienel, PhD
+Renate Thienel, PhD

-I am a Mid-Career Researcher with a passion for improving health outcomes; I hold a PhD (Science), Master in Professional Psychology, Postgraduate Diploma in Psychology, and a BSc (Hons).
+Biography: I am a Mid-Career Researcher with a passion for improving health outcomes; I hold a PhD (Science), Master in Professional Psychology, Postgraduate Diploma in Psychology, and a BSc (Hons).
 My research activities span across clinical, cognitive and neuroscientific aspects of health and mental health.

 My research focuses on work with clinical and non-clinical participants and spans across methodologies such as self-report surveys, clinical and cognitive assessments, magnetic resonance imaging, pharmacological agents, transcranial direct current stimulation, electroencephalography etc. I have published 56 HERDC research publications including 30 (C1) journal articles, 5 book chapters (1 B1, 1 D1), and 25 conference papers, 1 white paper and several governmental reports reflecting my academic efforts and contributions, with a h-index of 17, and 1111 citations.
 I have over 10 years of experience working as a mentor and supervisor for domestic and international students including HDR students.